 One of the uniformed men reportedly pointed a firearm at the transit group once they had been stopped in between the two vehicles.
 According to the respondent the only word spoken to the transit group in English was “stop”, otherwise the uniformed men were only speaking to the in Bulgarian.

-The seven uniformed men began kicking and slapping the two Moroccans.
-The men were then strip-searched and 50 euros taken from each of them.
-Each time that a uniformed man delivered an order, he slapped the men.
-Naked, the men stood in front of the cars, forcibly subjected to their humiliation and abuse.
-When one man in uniform returned the respondent’s sneakers, they slapped him in the face with them before turning them over.
+The seven uniformed men then began kicking and slapping the respondent and his friend, and then forced them to undress and searched them, depicted the respondent.
+Both men reportedly had 50 euros taken from them.
+The respondent recalled how any time a uniformed man instructed them to do something, it was followed by a slap.
+Naked, the men stood in front of the two cars, forcibly subjected to their humiliation and abuse.
+When one of the officers returned the respondent’s sneakers, he reportedly slapped the respondent in the face with them before handing them back.

-The respondent was loaded into one of the vehicle’s trunks and his companion the other.
+According to the respondent, he was loaded into one of the vehicle’s trunks while his friend was put in the trunk of the other vehicle.
 The trunk reportedly measured no larger than one-by-two meters.
 In the front of the vehicle sat four of the seven uniformed men.
 The driving was reportedly fast and unsteady.
-After 15 minutes, the vehicles stopped and the two POM unloaded from the back of the cars.
-Arriving at the Bulgarian-Turkish border, the respondent reported seeing a few lights tucked into a large forest and the glow from a small Turkish village on the other side.
-In the distance over the fence, he also spotted a wind turbine.
-All else was pitch dark.
+After 15 minutes, the vehicles stopped and the respondent and his friend were unloaded from the back of the cars.
+Arriving at the Bulgarian-Turkish border, the respondent reported seeing a few lights among a large forest and the glow from a small Turkish village on the other side; he also saw a wind turbine in the distance over the border.